msevon/Basic-2.0/readme.md

 ### matrix_characters.bas
 A visual effect program that creates green appearing characters on screen, similar to the Matrix movie effect.
 It sets up a black background with green text and continuously displays random characters at random screen positions.

+### disco_screen.bas
+A visual effect program that makes the screen flash in random colors, i.e. disco lights.